centreon/centreon-documentation/versioned_docs/version-22.10/installation/installation-of-centreon-ha-manual/installation-4-nodes.md

 ### Installation of Centreon

-The installation of a Centreon-HA cluster can only be done on the basis of a functional installation of Centreon.
+The installation of a Centreon-HA cluster can only be done based on a functional installation of Centreon.
 Before following this procedure, it is therefore imperative to have applied **[this installation procedure](https://docs.centreon.com/docs/installation/introduction/)** until the end **by reserving about 5GB of free space** on the *volume group* which contains the MySQL data (mount point `/var/lib/mysql` by default).

 The `vgs` command should return a display of the form below (especially the value under `VFree`):